 Assessment

-Welcome to Assessment in the Office of Planning and Research
+Welcome to Assessment in the Office of Institutional Effectiveness

-At South we assess student learning of course, program, and institutional learning outcomes.
-We also assess the achievement of specific outcomes set forth by various departments/areas across our campus.
+South Seattle College faculty assess student learning of course, program, and institutional learning outcomes.
+Specific learning outcome assessment occurs primarily within the classroom, however discussions about the integration and alignment of outcomes occurs outside the classroom.
+We also assess the achievement of specific outcomes set forth by various areas across our campus, including Student Service Outcomes developed by staff in those areas.
 We assess so that we know how we are doing and how we can make changes to improve!

 South’s Learning Outcomes (SLO)